Explore and Photograph the avian wonders of LRK !!

 Day 0 – Overnight Journey towards Ahmedabad

-Assemble at Ahmadabad by 0730 hrs.
-We will travel by road to LRK and should reach our resort at around 1100 hrs.
+Assemble at Ahmadabad Junction by 7.30 am.
+We will travel by road to Little Rann of Kutch (LRK) and shall take breakfast en route.
+We should reach our resort at around 12 noon that has a beautiful touch of authentic Gujarati village life.
 After room allocation and freshening up we will have a small orientation session about the terrain, species and how next days will be like.
 The first safari of the tour will take you to the mesmerizing landscapes of LRK to observe and photograph bird frenzy.
-As the golden evening light starts to set in we will try to make images of Wild Asses against the light capturing vibrant silhouettes PLUS this is also time for some raptors esp.
-Harriers to roost which gives an ideal opportunity to make ground level images or to just enjoy the red sun setting at the horizon.
+As the golden evening light starts to set in we will try to make images of Wild Asses against the light capturing vibrant silhouettes and this is also the time for some raptors activity especially Harriers to roost which gives an ideal opportunity to make ground level images or to just enjoy the red sun setting at the horizon.

 Day 2 –